 Part IV: Port to the world

-[edit]Nybroplan is a waterfront square, where we can sit down and see locations of events from the 1860s to the 1970s, which transformed Stockholm to a world city.
+[edit]Nybroplan is a waterfront square, where we can sit down and see locations of events from the 1860s to the 1970s, which established Stockholm as a world city for science, sport, arts, diplomacy and environmentalism.

 - 39 Berzelii park.
 Remember that the land rises 1 metre for every 200 years?
 This park used to be a bay of the Baltic Sea, but by the 19th century it had become a stinking swamp in the middle of the city.
 The land was drained and levelled in the 1850s, creating a park named for chemist Jöns Jacob Berzelius (1779–1848).
 He lived on nearby Nybrogatan 9, and became the first Swedish scientist to be honoured with a statue.
 Berzelius discovered silicon, selenium, cerium and thorium, and introduced chemical notation.
 Swedish chemists have discovered as many as 20 of the 118 elements in the periodic table.
 The Ytterby mine near Vaxholm in Stockholm archipelago (which can be reached with the ferries at the quay) produced ores in which nine rare-earth metals were first discovered; of which yttrium, ytterbium, terbium and erbium got their name from Ytterby.
 Rare-earth metals became widely useful only in the late 20th century, and are in the 2020s in high demand for magnets and batteries.
 The deposits in Ytterby are however not commercially viable, and opening a mine in one of Stockholm's most affluent suburbs would be complicated.